jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 It looks a lot clearer that way.

-If the *same* system aspect is written from both the inside as well the outside, then the term __Thru__ will be used, for instance:
+If the *same* system aspect is written from both the inside as well the outside, then the term __Thru__ might be used, for instance:

 - __Object In Value Thru__

 The keyword __Thru__ can only be used, when it is the same aspect, that is set from both the inside and the outside.
-When different aspects are written on the inside and the outside, you will not see the word __Thru__ in the access control literal.
+When different aspects are written on the inside and the outside, you might not see the word __Thru__ in the access control literal.
 For instance, when a parameter is:

 - __Object In Value Out__

-it can be called a __Thru__ parameter, but you will not use the term __Thru__ in the access control literal, because you can only use the term __Thru__ in a literal when the *same aspect* is set on both the inside and the outside.
+it can be called a __Thru__ parameter, but you might not use the term __Thru__ in the access control literal, because you can only use the term __Thru__ in a literal when the *same aspect* is set on both the inside and the outside.

 The use of the keyword __Thru__ may also become scarce, if you insist to keep the access control elements in chronological order: